awsdocs/amazon-rds-user-guide/doc_source/CHAP_Monitoring.md

 In addition, Amazon RDS integrates with Amazon CloudWatch for additional monitoring capabilities:

 + **Amazon CloudWatch Metrics** – Amazon RDS automatically sends metrics to CloudWatch every minute for each active database instance and cluster\.
 You are not charged additionally for Amazon RDS metrics in CloudWatch\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](#USER_Monitoring)\.
+For more information, see [Viewing DB Instance Metrics](#USER_Monitoring)\.

 + ** Amazon CloudWatch Alarms** – You can watch a single Amazon RDS metric over a specific time period, and perform one or more actions based on the value of the metric relative to a threshold you set\.
 For more information, see [Monitoring with Amazon CloudWatch](#monitoring-cloudwatch)